Conflict of Interest Policy

 Monitoring

-Finance provides oversight of corporate payments and staff expenses, and investigates any items that appear irregular or unusual.
+Finance provides oversight of corporate payments, staff expenses, and investigates any items that appear irregular or unusual.

 Allowable Activity